rubyfu/RubyFu/module_0x3__network_kungfu/ruby_socket.md

 client.close
 ```

-There are some alternatives for `puts` and `gets` methods.You can check the difference and its classes using method method
+There are some alternatives for `puts` and `gets` methods.You can see the difference and its classes using method method in Pry interpreter console

 ```ruby
 >> s = TCPSocket.new('0.0.0.0', 9911)